Bruce Highway — Haughton River Floodplain Upgrade

 In a first for TMR, the team reacted quickly to recently updated earthquake design requirements in Australian bridge design standards.
 The project’s reinforcement detailing and design development for a Bridge Earthquake Design Category 02 in low-ductility prestressed concrete piles leads the way for future projects.
 This, along with relatively long spans for deck units, soft alluvium, large scour depths and aggressive soils resulted in the efficient design of the precast piles.
 For the main Haughton River Bridge, each pier comprises two 1500-millimetre diameter tubular steel piles designed to a new TMR technical specification, MRTS64.
 This is the first time any piles were designed to MRTS64 and this solution, put forward during the tender design, inspired the development of the specification.
 These piles are a practical solution as there is a reduction in the time of construction above water due to significantly reduced in-situ concrete works.

 With a need to run multiple hydraulic modelling simulations, the team used custom-built hardware, colloquially known as The Hulk, to help run modelling software more efficiently.
 Coupled with multiple software licenses running across multiple high-specification machines, this approach reduced model simulation times.
-Multiple hydraulic options were analyzed in the tight 16-week timeframe of competitive tender design.
+Multiple hydraulic options were analysed in the tight 16-week timeframe of competitive tender design.

 Working closely with TMR, the project team went well beyond the standard delivery approach by providing sketch drawings at earlier stages of concept and preliminary design, created in support of a 3D BIM model.